frictionlessdata/website-old/guides/point-location-data.md

 ### 1. Geopoint, default

-A string of the pattern `"lon, lat"`, where lon is the longitude and lat is the latitude (note the space is optional after the ,).
+The type [Geopoint](http://specs.frictionlessdata.io/table-schema/#geopoint), format: default is a string of the pattern `"lon, lat"`, where lon is the longitude and lat is the latitude (note the space is optional after the ,).
 E.g. `"90, 45"`.

 #### CSV